Rethinking Invasive Species Management in Florida

 We missed our shot.
 By the time we took them seriously, they were already breeding across hundreds of square miles.

 So we hunt them.
 Track them.
 Put bounties on them.
-And we’ll be doing that forever.
-There’s no realistic path to eradication.
+We will be doing that indefinitely because there is no realistic path to eradication.
 Just maintenance.

-**Now let’s talk about another invasive reptile — **one you probably haven’t heard of:
+Now let’s talk about another invasive reptile, one you may not have heard of:

 Nile monitors are still in a limited range.